data-umbrella/event-transcripts/2020/16-hugo-james-dask.md

 ****

 **Hugo:**
 Exactly.
 So I will not launch Binder now - I will not get you to now...
-I've - I'm doing this locally... (highlights notebook location onscreen) and we see that I'm in Notebook Zero, and if you want to actually have a look at this notebook before launching Binder, it's in the (highlights notebook location onscreen) *Notebooks Data Umbrella...* subdirectory  (clicks notebook location onscreen) and it's Notebook Zero and we're going to hopefully make it through (highlights notebook location onscreen) the overview then (highlights notebook location onscreen) chatting about Dask - Dask delayed and - and (highlights notebook location onscreen) data frames and (highlights notebook location onscreen) machine learning.
+I've - I'm doing this locally... (highlights notebook location in `localhost` onscreen) and we see that I'm in notebook zero, and if you want to actually have a look at this notebook before launching Binder, it's in the (highlights notebook location in GitHub onscreen) *Notebooks Data Umbrella...* subdirectory  (clicks notebook location in GitHub onscreen) and it's (highlights notebook location in GitHub onscreen) notebook zero and we're going to hopefully make it through the overview then (highlights notebook location in GitHub onscreen) chatting about Dask - *Dask delayed* and - and (highlights notebook location onscreen) *Dataframe* and (highlights notebook location onscreen) *Machine learning*.

 um great so we have uh hashim has said you could open in vs code as well